Aakanksha-Rangdal/Aakanksha-Rangdal/README.md

-Hello, I am Aakanksha,  graduate student at SUNY Albany and I also work at the NYS Office of Information Technology.
+Hello, I am Aakanksha, a  graduate student at SUNY Albany and also work at the NYS Office of Information Technology.

 <!---
 Aakanksha-Rangdal/Aakanksha-Rangdal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.